aphrochl/SolveMyProblem/architecture/README.md

 # Project Documentation

-This repository contains essential documentation related to our project, represented through diagrams and models.
-Below, you will find detailed descriptions and links to our **Visual Paradigm file** that includes the following diagrams:
+This repository contains the documentation related to our project.
+You will find the following diagrams:

 ## 📋 Contents: